awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-service-linked-roles-maintenance.md

 ## Supported Regions for Elastic Beanstalk Service\-Linked Roles<a name="slr-regions-maintenance"></a>

 Elastic Beanstalk supports using service\-linked roles in all of the regions where the service is available\.
-For more information, see [Elastic Beanstalk Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#elasticbeanstalk_region)\.
+For more information, see [AWS Elastic Beanstalk Endpoints and Quotas](https://docs.aws.amazon.com/general/latest/gr/elasticbeanstalk.html)\.